CharB-22/OC-Todo-Co/README.md

   ```
   php bin/console doctrine:fixtures:load
   ```
   * Last but not least, this project is using WebPack Encore for the css and js files integration.
-Once again, make sure you have it installed and run the command below to build it:
+To have it running correctly, you need to have the node_modules folder (exclude by .gitignore) locally.
+To do so, you just need to run the command below:
   ```
-  npm run build
+  npm install
   ```

   * Start your server to go to the website demo: